Nutrition and Dietetics

 Dietetic Internship Admission Requirements

-Admission Policy: All required documentation is due prior to beginning the internship by Sept 1.
+Admission Policy: All required documentation is due prior to beginning of the internship:

 How To Apply

-Dietetic internship program costs are calculated based on tuition and fees of 2023-2024 (current tuition can be found here).
+Dietetic internship program costs are calculated based on tuition and fees of 2025-2026 (view our current tuition).
 Any of these costs may change without prior notice.
 The dietetic internship director makes every attempt to minimize costs to the student while maintaining quality of the program.
 Additional costs are associated with resources that are considered to be essential for successful completion of the internship.

 Additional Fees: